sunil-gumatimath/database-notebook/README.md

 	 ```pwsh
 	 mysql -u root -p sql_notebook < "ddl/sqlplusTable.sql"
 	 ```
-3. Run practice queries from `SQL Query/query.sql` or experiment with the `dql/` examples.
+3. Run practice queries from the `SQL Query/` directory or experiment with the `dql/` examples.

 **Notes & Suggestions**
 - Many files are explanatory notes rather than production-ready migration scripts — review and adapt before running on real data.